 - Make sure you have end-to-end coverage.
 Shipowners are obligated under what’s called the ‘Hague Visby Rules’ to compensate you if your goods are damaged on a maritime voyage.
 But this liability is limited.
 It’s critical to attain the extra insurance, otherwise, you could lose a significant value of your goods.

 Understanding the Incoterms underpinning your sales contract and the insurance that covers you is critical when engaging in domestic and international shipments.
 Use your forwarder to manage your marine insurance and request a certificate of currency to outline your policy.

-Please feel free to contact one of our friendly shipping and freight specialists at ICE Cargo for further information on the Incoterms and insurance responsibilities on 1300 227 461 or leave a comment below.
+Please feel free to contact one of our friendly shipping and freight specialists at ICE Cargo for further information on the Incoterms and insurance responsibilities or leave a comment below.